 As new technologies are developed, the field of digital marketing, like all others, continues to develop.
 To remain relevant to your audience, it’s important to stay up-to-date on advances.
-However, in order to properly appreciate contemporary tactics and strategies, it’s also important to comprehend the field’s past.
+However, to properly appreciate contemporary tactics and strategies, it’s also important to comprehend the field’s past.

 We’ll talk about how digital marketing has changed over time, what we think will happen to it in the future, and what we can learn from it.